 Service on domestic (Swiss) defendants is made via post (registered mail) or in person by court bailiffs.
-Defendants in jurisdictions with which Switzerland has concluded at Treaty dealing with service of documents (in particular the Hague Conventions) are served according to the standards provided for in the respective Treaty.
+Defendants in jurisdictions with which Switzerland has concluded a Treaty dealing with service of documents (in particular, the Hague Conventions) are served according to the standards provided for in the respective Treaty.
 Defendants in all other jurisdictions will be served with documents via consular or diplomatic channels.

 However, only the document instituting the proceedings (or its equivalent) must be served upon foreign defendants via these channels (and, thus, usually in a translated version).
 Foreign defendants are invited, according to Art.
 140 of the Civil Procedure Rules, to appoint a Swiss domiciled recipient - usually a law firm - for all future communications.
-Defendants who fail to do so are served via publication in newspapers or the Swiss Official Gazette of Commerce (SHAB), which often results in default judgments.
+Defendants who fail to do so are served via publication in newspapers or the Swiss Official Gazette of Commerce (SOGC), which often results in default judgments.
 Communications from courts must therefore invariably be taken seriously.

-3.5 What type of remedies are available from the courts or arbitral tribunals in your country, both on an i) interim and a ii) final basis?
+3.5 What types of remedy are available from the courts or arbitral tribunals in your jurisdiction, both on i) an interim basis, and ii) a final basis?